Yarroo/redmine-plugin-send_notification/README.md

 ## redmine-plugin-send_notification
 This is [Redmine](https://www.redmine.org) plugin.
 Plugin adds the recipient email field to the issue form and allows you to send notifications about changes in the issue status to the addresses specified in this field.
 E-mail addresses can be separated by characters ",", ":", ";" or space.
 Emails are sent if the issue is confirmed, the issue is completed, or the start date or due date has changed during the issue execution.
+Add ldap support/

 ## Installation
 1. Create directory your_redmine_base/plugins/send_notification.